EdgardeWit/GitVBA/README.md

 ## Acknowledgments

 * If you also use your project as an add-in, use the "Create Add-in" function after Check out.
-The function "Check out" removes any existing add-in file.
+The function "Check In" removes any existing add-in file.
 * It is not possible to export toolbar buttons separately.
 These buttons are in your Excel file.